jpconstantineau/BlueMicro_BLE/documentation/docs/adding_keyboard.md

+---
+id: adding_keyboard
-# Adding a new Keyboard to BlueMicro
+title: Adding a new Keyboard
+slug: /add
+---

 There are 4 files that either need to be edited or created for you to add your keyvoard